Thermal Schwinger Effect: Defect Production in Compressed Filament Bundles

-The collective mechanical response of bundles has been shown to be more complex than that of simple elastic rods.
-For instance, such bundles have a length-scale dependent bending modulus~\cite{Frey:07} whereas the underlying filaments typically do not.
-In general, the increased thickness of the bundle suppresses collective bending deformations, suggesting that bundles should be significantly less compliant than their constituent filaments.
-But bundles admit new internal degrees of freedom associated with the reorganization their constitutent filaments.
+The collective mechanical response of filament bundles is more complex than that of simple elastic rods.
+For instance, bundles have a length-scale dependent bending modulus~\cite{Frey:07} whereas the underlying filaments typically do not.
+The increased thickness of the bundle suppresses collective bending deformations, so bundles are significantly less compliant than their constituent filaments.
+But bundles admit new internal degrees of freedom associated with the filament reorganization.
 In particular, there are two relevant defects associated with these rearrangements: braids, corresponding to the transposition of filaments within the bundle, and loops, which trap extra length in a subset of the bundle's filaments between consecutive cross links~\cite{Slepukhin:2021}.
-See Fig.~\ref{fig:schematic}C and D for schematic diagrams of pairs of loops and braids respectively.
+See Fig.~\ref{fig:schematic}C and~D for schematic diagrams of pairs of loops and braids respectively.
 Forming these defects from a quench by adding cross linkers is commonplace, but since the addition or removal of these defects requires a system-sized rearrangement of cross linkers, one cannot expect them to form spontaneously.
 Rather, they form in defect -- anti-defect pairs, which require only local cross-linker rearrangements.
-Since these defect pairs are associated with kinks, compressive loading suppressed the energy barrier associated with defect pair production.
+Since these defect pairs are associated with kinks, compressive loading suppresses the energy barrier associated with defect pair production.
 As a result, at a critical compressive stress, we expect the proliferation of these defect pairs once the energy cost of pair production is reduced to the thermal energy.

+Stiff rods under compression are known to undergo a mechanical instability called Euler buckling.
+Upon compression directed along its long axis, an elastic rod first shortens its length, bearing the external loading via compression.
+At a critical strain, the rod buckles, supporting the compressive stress via bending on the length scale of the entire rod~\cite{Landau1986,Golubovic:1998}.
+When we consider the response to compressive loading of biopolymer filament bundles bound by transient cross linkers, we find that Euler buckling is precluded in such composite objects at finite temperature by another type of instability: at compressive stresses lower than the Euler buckling threshold, the bundles shorten by the thermally-activated production of pairs of topological defects, leading to localized regions of bending deformation -- {\em kinks} -- unlike the system-sized bends encountered in Euler buckling.